 The ACS Act makes special provision for Hedging Contracts which relate to the mortgage credit assets or substitution assets that are comprised in a Pool maintained, and Mortgage Covered Securities issued, by an Institution (for a description of the provisions of the ACS Act relating to the obligation of an Institution to maintain a Pool, see further below).
 Those hedging contracts when recorded in the Business Register (as to which see Cover Assets Pool - Register of mortgage covered securities business) are referred to in the ACS Act as cover assets hedge contracts.
 As to the provisions of the ACS Act relating to cover assets hedge contracts see Cover Assets Pool - Cover assets hedge contracts and Insolvency of Institutions - Effect under the ACS Act of insolvency, potential insolvency or insolvency process with respect to an Institution.
-For a description of the Hedging Contracts entered into by the Issuer at the date of this Base Prospectus with respect to interest rate exposure relating to the Issuer's Irish residential lending denominated in euro.
+For a description of the Hedging Contracts entered into by the Issuer at the date of this Base Prospectus with respect to interest rate exposure relating to the Issuer's Irish residential lending denominated in euro, see Risk Management at the Issuer - Non-trading interest rate risk.